Suite 3, Ground Floor, The Gateway,

 From a young age, dancers are often taught to “lift their pelvic floors” — but how do you know you’re doing it right?

-Common phrases you may have heard throughout your dance journey include “stand up tall”, “activate your core”, “suck your tummy in”, “brace your core”, “tighten your abs”, “pull up” or variations of these.
-All of these tasks require you to hold your pelvic floor, but are you getting this right?
-On the flip side, what happens when you do that all day?
+Common phrases you may have heard throughout your dance journey include “stand up tall,” “activate your core,” “suck your tummy in,” “brace your core,” “tighten your abs,” or “pull up.”
+All of these cues ask your body to hold your pelvic floor, but are you engaging it correctly?

-A pelvic physiotherapist can assess and teach you how to strengthen and relax your core (and pelvic floor) to be in optimal form to dance.
+A pelvic physiotherapist can help you learn how to strengthen and relax your core and pelvic floor, ensuring your body is in optimal condition for dancing and performing.